-Perhaps the most salient feature in recent years is the explosion in mass consumption, an expansion which often comes partly through the medium of English as the language of wider communication (LWC).
-The Spanish Basque Country is relatively wealthy by local and even European standards30.
-The last of the traditional rural socioeconomic base, primarily farming in smallholdings and fishing, is crumbling; the heavy basic industry of the seventies has given way to ever more sophisticated modern industry (machine tools, electronics, white goods, transportation hardware...); the service sector has grown substantially31.
+base, primarily farming in smallholdings and fishing, is crumbling; the heavy basic industry of the seventies has given way to ever more sophisticated modern industry (machine tools, electronics, white goods, transportation hardware...); services too have increased.
 All this has impacted on Basque speakers' professional training, relationship networks and, hence, language use.